Mitridate Eupatore

 Il Mitridate Eupatore (Mithridates Eupator) is an opera seria in five acts by the Italian composer Alessandro Scarlatti with a libretto by Girolamo Frigimelica Roberti based on Electra (Sophocles) by Sophocles and Electra (Euripides) by Euripides.
 It was first performed, with the composer conducting, at the Teatro San Giovanni Grisostomo, Venice, on 5 January 1707.
-A failure at its premiere, Mitridate Eupatore is now considered one of the finest of Scarlatti's operas.
+A failure at its premiere, Mitridate Eupatore is now considered the finest of Scarlatti's operas.